-You can view DRS operation logs on the Cloud Trace Service (CTS) console.

-Click the username in the upper right corner and select Operation Log from the drop-down list.
+- You can log in to the Cloud Trace Service (CTS) console to view the operations performed by the current user on the console, mainly management operations related to task changes. - Click the username in the upper right corner and select Operation Log from the drop-down list.